PE & Sport at The Leys

 Early Years Foundation Stage

-Our EYFS take part in PE every week with Mr Byford and Mr Newlands.
+Our EYFS take part in PE every week with Mr Newlands.
 The teaching and learning for our early years pupils is centred around their EYFS curriculum and the PE lessons are designed to develop all areas of the children's growth.
 The EYFS have their own specific outdoor learning area which they use daily throughout the entire year.
 This outdoor space allows all pupils to further develop their physical skills along with personal and social development.

 Subject Content